North Campus Student Guide

 - Sainsburys’ Local and the Korean & Japanese Food shop approx. 10 minutes down Woodville road.

-- 24hr Tesco Extra – very satisfying and includes international groceries.
+- 24hr Tesco Extra – very large and varied and includes international groceries.

 - M&S FOODHALL – there is a branch in Saint David’s Shopping Centre in the city centre.
 However, this is slightly more expensive than Tesco and Lidl yet is higher in quality.